 Aware of the fact that there is a need for action and that we're all in this together, several companies in the textile industry and many organizations from civil society, science and research have joined forces and developed the Higg Index under the auspices of the Sustainable Apparel Coalition.

-The Higg Index is a modular, web-based approach for measuring the sustainability of sporting, outdoor and fashion apparel and footwear.
+The Higg Index is a modular, web-based instrument for measuring the sustainability of sporting, outdoor and fashion apparel and footwear.
 Currently, it is a purely voluntary tool that’s being tested within the industry.

 VAUDE was actively involved in the development of this index.
 As a founding member of the EOG Eco Sustainability Working Group, we were already closely involved in the predecessor of the Higg Index, the "Eco Index" developed by the Outdoor Industry Association OIA in the USA and the European Outdoor Group (EOG) in Europe.

-For us, the strategic importance of the Higg Index lies in the fact that it covers the international textile industry very extensively and has the potential to actually become a uniform evaluation standard for the entire sector.
+For us, the importance of the Higg Index lies in the fact that it covers the international textile industry very extensively and has the potential to actually become a uniform evaluation standard for the entire sector.
+Other Higg Index modules are also continuing to be developed.
+The Materials Sustainability Index (MSI), for example, evaluates materials according to various sustainability criteria.
+VAUDE uses it as a basis for the VAUDE Material Policy.
+Read more here

 We have worked hard to ensure that the Higg Index is compatible with the requirements of the Alliance for Sustainable Textiles, which the German government established.
 With success: The supporting organizations of both standards are now coordinating their content and we are all pulling in the same direction and avoiding having to meet yet another standard.
 More about the Alliance for Sustainable Textiles here